It's a good time to summarize my progress made for personal website and plan coming changes, features. So I present Update #1.

 Footer was fully redesigned and now is displayed everywhere except the landing page.
 It contains buttons leading to my social networks and years.
 The second year is now dynamic and is calculated on page load.

-Posts now have statistics panel.
+Posts now have a statistics panel.
 It consists of three elements and shows:

 Posts have navigation buttons under the sharing section.
 It's simple previous and next buttons to go to appropriate pages.
 I read a lot online and follow several interesting blogs.
 And always thought this kind of control would help readers engage easier.
 Instead of pressing the back button and scrolling to the next catchy post user easily plays posts, like a music playlist, until he or she finds an interesting one.